 How to Retrieve Electronically Signed Documents

 Once you have your DocuSign account connected, this Electronic Signatures section is somewhat of a continuation of the Forms page.
 What do I mean by that?
-Well, consider this the tracking dashboard for all of your DocuSign activity submitted through My Little Salesman.
+Well, consider this the tracking dashboard for all of your DocuSign activity submitted through Dealership Drive.
 Without opening DocuSign, you’ll be able to see the status of every signature request that corresponds to this Deal and even retrieve signed Forms via the “Actions” button with the down arrow carrot, as it is sometimes called, and selecting “Download completed document.”
 It’s all there, right at your fingertips, and associated with its corresponding Deal.

 Ok, we’re coming down the home stretch.
 Let’s check out the Summary section.